 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Deatsville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Deatsville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Deatsville who work in office and administrative support (17.11%), sales jobs (11.56%), and healthcare (9.33%).
+Overall, Deatsville is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Deatsville who work in office and administrative support (11.74%), management occupations (11.74%), and healthcare (9.39%).

 Also of interest is that Deatsville has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Deatsville doesn't have a public transportation system that people use to get to and from their jobs every day.
+Deatsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Deatsville in 2010 was $24,363, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $97,452 for a family of four.
+The per capita income in Deatsville in 2010 was $24,883, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $99,532 for a family of four.
 However, Deatsville contains both very wealthy and poor people as well.

 Deatsville is a very ethnically-diverse town.
 The people who call Deatsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deatsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Deatsville include Irish, German, Scottish, and Italian.
+Important ancestries of people in Deatsville include German, Irish, Scottish, and French .

 The most common language spoken in Deatsville is English.
 Other important languages spoken here include Spanish and Tagalog.